-Only the Big Ten’s fifth commissioner since its founding in 1896, James E. Delany is in the midst of his 25th year with the conference.
-He has led the Big Ten through significant periods of growth that have helped the conference maintain its preeminent position as one of the nation’s leaders in providing quality academic and athletic experiences for young people.
+Only the Big Ten’s fifth commissioner since its founding in 1896, James E. Delany is in his 28th year with the conference.
+He has led the Big Ten through significant periods of growth that have helped the conference maintain its preeminent position as one of the nation’s leaders in providing quality academic and athletic experiences for young men and women.

 The Big Ten has seen unprecedented levels of national television coverage during Delany’s tenure, highlighted by the creation of the Big Ten Network (BTN).
-Launched in August 2007 as a joint-venture with FOX, BTN is the first national conference-owned television network devoted to a single conference.
-Delany has also negotiated media agreements with ABC, CBS Sports and ESPN, while FOX serves as the official broadcast partner of the 2011-16 Big Ten Football Championship Games.
-Through these agreements, more than 1,200 events are distributed annually.
+Launched in August 2007 as a joint-venture with FOX, BTN was the first national conference-owned television network.
+Delany has also negotiated media agreements with ABC, CBS Sports and ESPN, while FOX serves as the official broadcast partner of the Big Ten Football Championship Game.
+Through these agreements, nearly 1,400 events are produced and distributed annually.

-Delany has seen teams from 23 different sports win NCAA, BCS or national championships, with seven winning national titles during the 2012-13 academic year.
-The top 10 single-season football attendance records have been established in his tenure, while men’s basketball has led the country in attendance for the last 37 seasons through the 2012-13 campaign.
-The Big Ten has also added tournaments for men’s and women’s basketball as well as challenge series with the ACC, Big 12 and SEC.
+Big Ten teams have won national championships in 28 different sports since Delany joined the conference, including at least six titles in each of the last eight academic years and a Big Ten record of 10 in 2014-15.
+The top 10 single-season football attendance records have been established in his tenure, while men’s basketball has led the country in attendance for the last 40 seasons through the 2015-16 campaign.
+Each year more than 11 million patrons attend Big Ten home contests, as the conference leads the nation in attendance for hockey, volleyball and wrestling in addition to men’s basketball.
+The Big Ten has also added tournaments for men’s and women’s basketball, men’s ice hockey and men’s and women’s lacrosse, as well as challenge series with various conferences.

 Delany and the Big Ten have been active in the community, creating the school outreach program SCORE (Success Comes Out of Reading Everyday).
-For the last 25 years, the conference has partnered with Chicago elementary schools to improve reading performance.
+For more than 25 years, the conference has partnered with Chicago elementary schools to improve reading performance.
 The Big Ten has also established numerous community programs surrounding its men’s and women’s basketball tournaments and football championship game.

 After earning his law degree, Delany served as counsel for the North Carolina Senate Judiciary Committee from 1973 to 1974, and was staff attorney for the North Carolina Justice Department from 1974 to 1975.